RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-07-10-faqs-for-upgrading-r.md

 A vulnerability ([CVE-2024-27322](https://hiddenlayer.com/research/r-bitrary-code-execution/)) has been identified in the R language that allows attackers to run any code they want without your permission when certain types of (maliciously-crafted) data files are loaded, which could potentially lead to unauthorised access, manipulation of systems or unauthorised exporting of data.
 This vulnerability affects RDS (R Data Serialization) format files and RDX (R database index) files.
 Attackers can exploit this by crafting malicious RDS or RDX files to execute arbitrary commands on the target device.
 The vulnerability arises from how R implements data loading, particularly through the readRDS function, used to load RDS and RDX files.
 Despite expectations that loaded files don't run code, this vulnerability allows for unauthorised code execution.

-The most concerning aspects of this exploit have been fixed in the newest version of R (version 4.4.0 at the time of writing) and we strongly recommend that all R users at the University of Sheffield upgrade their R version immediately.
-However, it is important to note that there will continue to be a risk when using RDS or RDX files from untrusted sources, regardless of whether you are using version 4.4.0.
+The most concerning aspects of this exploit have been fixed in R 4.4.0 (with 4.4.1 being the newest version at the time of writing) and we strongly recommend that all R users at the University of Sheffield upgrade their R version immediately.
+However, it is important to note that there will continue to be a risk when using RDS or RDX files from untrusted sources, regardless of whether you are using R >= 4.4.0.
 As always, members of the University of Sheffield should use their best judgement when running code from sources outside of the University.

 ## YoYo and Managed Desktop users

-The upgrade to R 4.4.0 will happen automatically and you will not need to take any further action to update R itself.
-You will need to recreate your R package library for R 4.4.0 - reinstalling any R packages that you currently need/use.
+The upgrade to R >= 4.4.0 will happen automatically and you will not need to take any further action to update R itself.
+You will need to recreate your R package library for R >= 4.4.0 - reinstalling any R packages that you currently need/use.

 ## Unmanaged machine or Ronin users